 Avery 5160 - Single Sheet - Selecting this option would open up a Word document with a Single Sheet of labels for each record in your search results.

-Avery 5160 - Family Names - Selecting this option would open up a Word document with one Label for each record in your search results, but would include the Family Name indicated in their record rather than their individual name.
+Avery 5160 - Family Names - Selecting this option would open up a Word document with one Label for each Head of Household in your search results, and would include the Family Name indicated in their record rather than their individual name.

 Avery 5160 - Ordered by Zip - This option will order your Labels alphabetically within Zip Codes, rather than just alphabetically.

 The Label choices are the same for the rest of the Label style numbers.
 You can create Custom Labels for use within Redtail, but these will show up in the Mail Merge menu on your Advanced Search page, rather than in the Labels menu.